armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-23-0.md

 - Kubernetes
 - AWS

+### Canary analysis with Dynatrace

+See the {{< linkWithTitle "kayenta-canary-dynatrace.md" >}} guide for how to configure and use this new feature.

 ### Deployment targets - AWS

 #### Support `externalID` for granting access to your AWS resources to a third party

-Spinnaker can now assume a role into third party resources (delegated access) that require AWS [external IDs](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html).
+Spinnaker can assume a role into third party resources (delegated access) that require AWS [external IDs](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html).
 To configure an AWS provider, add the `externalId` property when specifying the `accountId` and `assumeRole` properties.
 For example:

 ```yaml
 aws: